Login to the E-Learning Centre:

 This is with the exception of current ASCTA accredited coaches who are employed for squads/coaching only and accredited aqua instructors employed for aqua classes only.

-By choosing an AUSTSWIM School of Excellence, parents and caregivers have peace of mind knowing their child is at a swim school that employs AUSTSWIM Licenced Teachers – the highest trained Teachers of Swimming and Water Safety nationwide.
-AUSTSWIM Licenced Teachers have undertaken world class training, are fully-insured and abide by a Code of Conduct in their day-to-day teaching.
+By choosing an AUSTSWIM School of Excellence, parents and caregivers have peace of mind knowing their child is at a swim school that employs AUSTSWIM Licensed Teachers – the highest-trained Teachers of Swimming and Water Safety nationwide.
+AUSTSWIM Licensed Teachers have undertaken world-class training, are fully insured and abide by a Code of Conduct in their day-to-day teaching.

 Currently, there are no laws covering the requirement of water safety teacher training in Australia.
 To receive an AUSTSWIM School of Excellence recognition, every teacher must be trained to the highest standard.

-AUSTSWIM Licenced Teachers undertake training in early childhood development and appropriate skill development, and are trained to nurture, motivate and enhance water safety knowledge.
+AUSTSWIM Licensed Teachers undertake training in early childhood development and appropriate skill development and are trained to nurture, motivate and enhance water safety knowledge.

-Parents and carers should always check that a swim school has AUSTSWIM Licenced Teachers, which is evident by the Accredited AUSTSWIM Teachers sticker.
-AUSTSWIM Licenced Teachers abide by a Code of Conduct, hold current CPR certifications, a valid Working with Children Check and are covered by AUSTSWIM Licenced Teacher Insurance.
+Parents and carers should always check that a swim school has AUSTSWIM Licensed Teachers, which is evident by the Accredited AUSTSWIM Teachers sticker.
+AUSTSWIM Licensed Teachers abide by a Code of Conduct, hold current CPR certifications, a valid Working with Children Check and are covered by AUSTSWIM Licensed Teacher Insurance.

 You should also expect that a swim school promotes an environment that is welcoming, appealing and safe.
 All activities should provide a positive contribution to your child’s physical, psychological, social and emotional growth.
 Participation in aquatic activities should be a pleasant educational experience where children are encouraged to learn at their own pace and never be pushed into water activities before they’re ready.